 Grown From a Greenhouse Over a Century Ago

 As the baton was passed from family to family throughout the century, the legacy of Bagoy's Florist & Home continued to build.
-Thanks to the community of Anchorage, the strength of family, and the commitment to honor the original owners, Bagoy's Florist & Home proudly celebrates its 100th anniversary in 2022.
+Thanks to the community of Anchorage, the strength of family, and the commitment to honor the original owners, Bagoy's Florist & Home proudly celebrated its 100th anniversary in 2022.
 Grandma Bagoy would be so proud!

-When people walk into Bagoy's Florist & Home today, they become a part of our 100-year-old story.
+When people walk into Bagoy's Florist & Home today, they become a part of our 100+-year-old story.
 We're a legacy shop built over a century ago by a family network.
 In 1922, that family was John and Marie Bagoy, a couple of green thumbs whose backyard greenhouse supplied their family with vegetables.

 Soon enough, enticed by the fresh produce, the neighbors came calling, and John and Marie obliged.
-They began growing bedding plants and flowers, too, determined to keep up with demand.
+They also began growing bedding plants and flowers, determined to keep up with demand.
 Marie started designing arrangements for all occasions that still matter much today- births, weddings, funerals, etc. When she couldn't use fresh flowers in the winter, she created paper ones.
 The Bagoys even shipped potted plants to Seattle, which resulted in a line of people up the street, anxious to claim their pot.

 Marie Bagoy's sacrifices and commitment to her community brought nothing but beauty to the state of Alaska through the most brilliant blooms and fresh plants.
-Navigating 100 years of business didn't come without devastation, natural disaster, and heartbreak.
+Navigating over 100 years of business didn't come without devastation, natural disaster, and heartbreak.
 However, with the help of uplifting plants and colorful flowers at hand, Bagoy's Florist & Home continued to flourish.